Running Provar tests on Jenkins

 Adjust your settings to match your Git repository that was setup inside of Provar (referenced in the Application Layer of the Architecture section of your RM Tool’s guide).

 The next step will be to add an authentication token that will be used to authenticate when calling the Jenkins job.
+This is only for triggering builds remotely from another tool.

-You can name this token anything you like, however, it is advised to use a Globally Unique Identifier (GUID) or a randomly generated token name so that it is difficult to guess (for security purposes and so the build is not queued accidentally).
 Once you set this token, make sure you save the URL that is displayed below the field and the token itself to a local file (using Notepad or any similar software).
 This URL will be used in a later section of this guide.

 The last mandatory section will be to add the build action itself.